 There actually was a v5.
 It was assigned to an experimental protocol which never came to life.
 Therefore the number was used and the number 6 was assigned to the next generation IP, which in the early days was called IPng.

-Dig deeper on Network Administration
+Dig Deeper on Network protocols and standards

 Related Q&A from Silvia Hagen